General Pierre François Marie Auguste Dejean

 Pronunciation:

-After Napoleon's abdication in April of 1814, Dejean was confirmed in his rank as a lieutenant general and rewarded as a Knight of Saint Louis by the restored Bourbons.
+After Napoleon's abdication in April of 1814, Dejean was confirmed in his rank as a lieutenant général and rewarded as a Knight of Saint Louis by the restored Bourbons.
 Nevertheless, when Napoleon returned from exile and resumed power in 1815 without a shot being fired, Dejean rallied to him and was appointed an aide-de-camp to Napoleon again.
-He served at the Battle of Ligny and then after Napoleon's second abdication Dejean was included in the ordonnance of July 24, 1815.
+He served at the Battle of Ligny and then after Napoleon's second abdication Dejean was included in the ordonnance of July 24, 1815 that proscribed certain individuals who had supported Napoleon.
 Forced to leave France, Dejean traveled to Styria, Croatia, and Dalmatia.
-He was authorized to return to France in 1818.
-Dejean later served in his father's seat as a Peer of France and he published a number of books on beetles.
+He was authorized to return to France in 1818 and during the 1820s he published a number of books about beetles.
+After his father died in 1824, Dejean served in his father's seat as a Peer of France.
+In 1830 he resumed his military career by commanding the cavalry division of the Army of Belgium and the following year he commanded the cavalry division of the Army of the North.
+In 1832 he took part in the expedition to Antwerp and from 1832 to 1843 he served as an inspector general of cavalry of various locations.

 Bibliography